RhiH/studio_gallery/README.md

 Communities on Slack and Stack Overflow were invaluable for assisting with technical problems.
 I consulted both regularly throughout the project.

 A massive thank you to my colleagues, friends and family - who have cheered me on throughout my course.
-A special thanks to Hayley and Carrie for thoroughly testing my site.
+A special thanks to Hayley, Carrie, Ceri & Siôn for thoroughly testing my site.

 All mistakes are very much my own.